cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 -   OPTIONAL: When one side of the horn sheet is completely painted, press wool fibres into the wet paint and arrange them to give an effect of veining or marbling.
 -   OPTIONAL: Using a sharp metal tool, scrape oblique lines into the varnish to give an effect of veining or marbling.

 ### Step 3.
 Metal leaf application (optional)

+Materials
+-   Thin sheets of horn painted with varnish and transparent pigment (prepared per Step 2)
+-   Gold and silver leaf or transfer gold/silver (choice may depend on how dry the varnish layers are)

+Tools
+-   Brushes

-The manuscript mentions using gold, silver or tin leaf as a reflective backing.
+The manuscript mentions using gold, silver or tin leaf as a reflective backing for the painted horn.

--   Remove the sheet of transfer gold leaf from packet, being careful
-    > not to disrupt it and raise it off of the paper backing.
+-   Remove the sheet of transfer gold leaf from packet, being careful not to disrupt it and raise it off of the paper backing.

--   Press one half (lengthwise) of the painted side of one sheet of horn
-    > against the transfer gold leaf.
-Apply pressure to make sure that
-    > the horn is really pressing against the gold leaf.
+-   Press one half (lengthwise) of the painted side of one sheet of horn against the transfer gold leaf.
+Apply pressure to make sure that the horn is really pressing against the gold leaf.

--   Carefully turn over the sheet of horn and the entire square of gold
-    > leaf.
-With a finger, rub the transfer gold leaf against the horn
-    > to further secure the gold onto the oil or varnish of the hold.
+-   Carefully turn over the sheet of horn and the entire square of gold leaf.
+With a finger, rub the transfer gold leaf against the horn to further secure the gold onto the oil or varnish of the hold.

--   Remove the excess of gold leaf around the piece of horn, leaving
-    > behind the piece applied to the varnish.
+-   Remove the excess of gold leaf around the piece of horn, leaving behind the piece applied to the varnish.

--   Using an unassigned brush, sweep away extraneous pieces of gold leaf
-    > that have not adhered to the horn.
-These extra pieces can also be
-    > swept onto any gaps in the transfer gilding on the sheet of horn.
-    > A gentle sweeping motion in one direction should do it.
+-   Using an unassigned brush, sweep away extraneous pieces of gold leaf that have not adhered to the horn.
+These extra pieces can also be swept onto any gaps in the transfer gilding on the sheet of horn.
+A gentle sweeping motion in one direction should do it.
+Notes

-    -   For at least one sheet of horn, we will consider gilding the
+-   For at least one sheet of horn, consider gilding the entire sheet.
-        > entire sheet.

-        -   If we try this on the sheet of horn painted with red
-            > (madder) varnish, we can consider removing the yarn that
-            > we adhered to it with varnish, or we can gild the entire
-            > length of the half without yarn attached to it.
+-   Consider using the metal leaf in combination with the wool.
+You have two options:
+-- Remove the yarn that you adhered to the varnish, being careful to ensure that the varnish retains its marbled effect from where the wool had pushed into it.
+-- Apply metal leaf over the yarn and varnish.
+The surface will be uneven, but the leaf should adhere nonetheless.

 ### Step 4.
 Oiling the jasper